 |Backed by an AM Best A-rated insurance company|

 |Strong industry reputation|

 GWC Warranty isn’t your only option for extended warranty coverage.
 We recommend drivers consider contracts with Endurance, CARCHEX, and Olive.
 In order to find the best price for an extended warranty, you should reach out for quotes from multiple providers.

 Endurance: Best Coverage

 Endurance is our top choice for an extended car warranty.
 It offers high-level customer service, bumper-to-bumper contracts, and some of the best benefits of any provider.
-All Endurance contracts include a free year of enrollment in the Endurance Elite Membership program, which gives motorists perks like:
+All Endurance contracts include a free year of enrollment in the Endurance Elite Benefits program, which gives motorists perks like:

 - 24/7 roadside assistance

 - Two tire repairs or replacements